When it comes to the moral climate of a nation, two forces should work in harmony to promote righteousness: the Church and the government.

 It is simple: the law should protect every person’s life, including unborn children.
 Everyone has a God-given right to life and it is against the very character of God to take someone’s life in an act of murder.

 If you are looking for a tangible way you can make a Christian impact on the political agenda of abortion you can visit our AFA Action page or sign up for our email alerts.
-While we cover a variety of different issues we put an emphasis on political actions related to the abortion issue.
+While we cover a variety of different issues we emphasize political actions related to the abortion issue.

 The Church’s Role – compassion, grace, and forgiveness